alshdavid/http-server-rs/README.md

-# HTTP Server
+# http-server: a simple static HTTP server 🚀🦀

-Rewrite of the popular npm package [http-server](https://github.com/http-party/http-server/tree/master) in Rust with some extras included
+Rewrite of the popular npm package [http-server](https://github.com/http-party/http-server/tree/master) in Rust with some extras included.

 `http-server` is a simple, zero-configuration command-line static HTTP server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development and learning.

-## Installation

 ## Usage